jmcouillard/s3-backup/README.md

 ### 5. Settings for backup.sh

-As shell-shortcut, *backup.sh* is a two-lines file taht consist of the follwing :
+As shell-shortcut, *backup.sh* is a two-lines file that consist of the follwing :

 ```
 php s3backups.php webspace1.com webspace2.com > ./backups/script.sh